andy7d0/async-func-decorators/README.md

 Perform trailing (at time window's end) invocation.

 `fn` will receive last context (`this`) and last arguments passed to a debounced wrapper before `fn` was invoked.

+debounce(0, `fn`) return function that skip all invocation while previous one in progress

+and call `fn` strictly after it if there is such invocation(s)

+wrapped function returns Promise (i.e. it's an async function)

+if some invocations delayed they are replaced with last one and all of them shere the same return value

 ### serial(fn)